roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Not only that.
 As a slave she could be kept in permanent submission by her pimp.
 He would be her master, loaning her to men who would be her master for a short time.
 Making money from her use, he wouldn't let her go once the debt had been paid.
 He would know she could be kept as his whore-slave, forever.

   The slave collar weighed heavily around her neck.
 The burden of a future as nothing more than whore-slave, defeated all resistance.
 Freedom had been just a short remission.
 She was once again a compliant slave, waiting upon a masters pleasure.
-Report_Story #1